-

 - Reliable bi-directional communication between device and cloud

-- Real-time access to your devices data
+- Real-time access to data from your devices

 - Secure over-the-air updates, DFU and enterprise fleet management over cellular or WiFi

-- Freedom from expensive satellite subscriptions and certifications
+- Freedom from expensive satellite subscriptions and certifications with bundled cellular and satellite data

 - An affordable, predictable pricing model built for scale

-- Easy integration with your device through M2 connectors
+- Easy integration with your device through M.2 connectors

 Plug-and-Play Satellite Connectivity